 Trying to manage NOAA space weather data while wearing arctic mittens is frustrating.
 A practical workaround is to check a tracker from inside the car and only step out when the night is worth it.
 If you want that workflow in one place, Aurora Hunt is our first-party option for combining activity alerts with local cloud context.

-If you want a faster alert workflow once you are already in Fairbanks, you can try Aurora Hunt and compare it with the manual checks described above.
+If you want a faster alert workflow once you are already in Fairbanks, try Aurora Hunt as a planning aid, then compare it with road conditions, ice fog, and your own safety limits.